 - Champion I - Champion Wheels + lower rank wheels

-All of the wheels can be previewed on the image below, or on the official website .
+All of the wheels can be previewed on the image below, or on the .
 Meanwhile, Grand Champions will receive all of the aforementioned wheel rewards, but they will also be eligible for additional title rewards, with variations depending on game modes.

 - Competitive Grand Champions will get the "Grand Champion" in-game title